 When we think about Halloween, ethical and sustainable practice doesn’t exactly spring to mind.
-But the amount of waste that a single holiday can generate is mind-boggling – from the flimsy single-use costumes, the plastic candy wrappers to the mass-produced decorations.
-Halloween doesn’t just have a huge impact on the environment either—it also takes a huge toll on our wallets.
-In 2016, Americans collectively spent a whopping $8.4 billion on Halloween festivities, which is a $1.5 billion increase from 2015.
+But the amount of waste that a single holiday can generate is mind-boggling: from flimsy single-use costumes to plastic candy wrappers, to mass-produced decorations.
+Halloween doesn’t just have a huge impact on the environment, either—it also takes a massive toll on our wallets.
+In 2018, Americans collectively spent a whopping $9 billion on Halloween festivities.
 Now that’s frightening!

-The great news is that you can save money by going green on Halloween.
-Rather than just buying mass-produced products that take a lot of resources to manufacture, you can invest in quality costumes and decorations—or even just make them yourself! – so that they last for years rather than just one day.
+The good news is that you can save money (and the planet) by going green on Halloween.
+Rather than buying mass-produced products that take a lot of resources to manufacture, you can invest in quality costumes and decorations—or even make them yourself—so that they last for years rather than just one day.

 Here are our top tips for having a greener Halloween:

 The biggest carbon footprint from Halloween comes from the millions of poor-quality, fast fashion costumes that are mass-produced every year.
 Most are made from unsustainable materials such as polyester and conventional cotton and are manufactured in countries that have poor labor standards such as China.
 Worst of all, many often don’t last more than a day before they start falling apart!